arrigonialberto86/funtime/var_autoencoder.md

 1. Sample a training example <img src="https://latex.codecogs.com/gif.latex?\dpi{200}&space;\fn_phv&space;\small&space;x" title="\small x" /> from the training data
 2. Sample a corrupted version <img src="https://latex.codecogs.com/gif.latex?\dpi{200}&space;\fn_phv&space;\small&space;\widetilde{x}" title="\small \widetilde{x}" /> from <img src="https://latex.codecogs.com/gif.latex?\dpi{200}&space;\fn_phv&space;\small&space;C(\widetilde{x}&space;|&space;x&space;=&space;x)" title="\small C(\widetilde{x} | x = x)" />
 3. Use <img src="https://latex.codecogs.com/gif.latex?\dpi{200}&space;\fn_phv&space;\small&space;(\widetilde{x},&space;x)" title="\small (\widetilde{x}, x)" /> as a training data point for error estimation

+### Learning manifolds with autoencoders
+Manifold learning is an approach to non-linear dimensionality reduction.
+Algorithms for this task are based on the idea that the dimensionality of many data sets is only artificially high, and can be reduced to a low-dimensional representation that (can) limit overfitting of learners using as input this low-dimensional dataset.